hapax/hapax.github.io/assets/bhqc.md

 If a black hole really is a quantum computer, we can ask: what computation is it doing, and what is its output?
-We'll actually start with the output, and then reverse engineer the computational task being performed, which mirrors the history of the subject.
+We'll actually start with the output, and then reverse engineer the computational task, since this mirrors the history of the subject.

 <!-- What we've said so far is a bit confusing.
 It suggests a-->
 Our story so far suggests that information lives on the surface of the